-Follow our steps to how you can sure your money is covered if a bank, building society or credit union goes bust.
+Follow our steps to how you can ensure your money is covered if a bank, building society or credit union goes bust.

 The Financial Services Compensation Scheme (FSCS) can pay compensation if a bank, building society or credit union is unable to pay claims against it.